 - I’m [not] happy you’ve failed in math

 - Your friends, who smoke and drink, are [no] good for you

 - [Don’t] smoke

-Exactly like the couple who wanted to save their teen from falling real hard, you can too, if you just change the focus to what you want your teen to do rather than what you do not want them to do.
+Exactly like the couple who wanted to save their teen from falling real hard, you can too.
+Just change the focus to what you want your teen to do, rather than what you do not want them to do.
 It is hard at first, but liberating and very positive in the end.
 Focus on what you want!